h2020-sbd4nano/sbd-data-book/src/general.md

 ## Information sources and plugins

-Information about databases, datasets, model, and relationships are collected but also retrieved from other data sources.
+Information about databases, datasets, model, and relationships are collected but also retrieved from other <topic>data sources</topic>.

 ## Data sources

-Currently, the following datasources are being used:
+Currently, the following data sources are being used:

 <sparql>allDatasources</sparql>